benjamindkilleen/benjamindkilleen.github.io/_pages/about.md

   - /about.html
 ---

 A Ph.D.
-Student at Johns Hopkins University, I am a member of the Advanced Robotics and Interests Computationally Augmented Environments [(ARCADE)](https://arcade.cs.jhu.edu/) research group and the Computational Interaction and Robotics Laboratory [(CIRL)](https://cirl.lcsr.jhu.edu/).
+Student at Johns Hopkins University, I am a member of the Advanced Robotics and Computationally AugmenteD Environments [(ARCADE)](https://arcade.cs.jhu.edu/) research group and the Computational Interaction and Robotics Laboratory [(CIRL)](https://cirl.lcsr.jhu.edu/).
 My research interests include computer vision, machine learning, and domain generalization, focusing on applications in robotic manipulation, medical imaging, and surgical robotics.